-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
+The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material and will regularly check and review the effectiveness of these systems.
 The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
+The DFE's filtering and monitoring standards will be used to review ensure compliance is met.

-Further information regarding the school's approach to online safety can be found in the Online Safety Policy.
+Further information regarding the school's approach to online safety can be found in the school's own processes.

-- 23.2 Reviewing online safety annually is a key priority for the school.
-The school will carry out an annual review of its approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by pupils. - 23.3 The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the school's online policy and Trust code of Conduct.
+23.2 Reviewing online safety annually is a key priority for the school.
+The school will carry out an annual review of its approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by pupils.

+23.3 The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the school's online policy and Trust code of Conduct.
 Should there be a need for a pupil to bring a mobile phone to the school it will be handed in at the start of the day and safeguarded in the office until the end of the day.

-Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the School's Data Protection Policy.
+Photographs and videos of pupils will be carefully planned before any activity with regard to consent and adhering to the school's Data Protection Policy.

-Where photographs and videos will involve pupils who are LAC, adopted pupils, or pupils for whom there are security concerns, the Headteacher will liaise with the DSL to determine the steps involved.
+Where photographs and videos will involve pupils who are LAC, adopted pupils, or pupils for whom there are security concerns, the headteacher will liaise with the DSL to determine the steps involved.
 The DSL will, in known cases of pupils who are LAC or who have been adopted, liaise with the pupils' social workers, carers or adoptive parents to assess the needs and risks associated with the pupils.